 - the text of the lecture (closely matches the slides)

 - Dynamic Resource Provisioning for Application Frameworks in Datacenters, presentation at Google, Mountain View, 10 March 2015.

-- Decentraliseer--en Beheers?, Inaugural lecture at Eindhoven University of Technology, 23 November 2012 (in Dutch, full text of the lecture).
+- Decentraliseer--en Beheers?, Inaugural lecture at Eindhoven University of Technology, 23 November 2012 (all in Dutch):

 - Twenty Years of Grid Scheduling Research and Beyond, Keynote at the 12th IEEE/ACM Symposium on Cluster, Cloud and Grid Computing (CCGrid 2012), 16 May 2012.

 - Peer-to-Peer File Sharing: Past!-Present-Future?
 A Delft View, Keynote at the 11th IEEE Int'l Conference on Peer-to-Peer Computing (P2P'11), 31 August 2011.

 - Exploiting Heterogeneity in Parallel and Distributed Systems, Keynote at the 7th Workshop on Algorithms, Models, and Tools for Parallel Computing on Heterogeneous Platforms (HeteroPar'2009), 25 August 2009.

 - Distributed systems

 This course is a mix of a rather practical introduction to many aspects of cloud computing and of training in academic skills such as presenting, paper reviewing and report writing.
 It consists of 7 lectures on different aspects of cloud computing such as datacenters and energy efficiency, resource management, and programming models, of presentations and paper reviewing, of small lab exercises, and of a large lab exercise in which a cloud application has to be designed, implemented, and tested.